Am0031/coding-challenge-transactions-list/readme.md

 ## Tasks and Resolution measures

+Resolutions are flagged in the code with comments starting with 'AP-FIX'.

 ### 1. GraphQL Query

 The transaction document has the fields: gasLimit, gasPrice, to, from, value, data, chainId, hash.
 Any other field inserted in the graphql string would result in a mismatch between query and schema and a graphql validation error.